Chovv/valorant-gm/README.md

 **Stack:** React · TypeScript · Vite · Zustand · seeded RNG (`seedrandom`) · `localStorage` saves

-## The idea
+## The Idea

 I've always been drawn to roster management games for competitive sports, and to the what-ifs of building and running a team.
-This project is my version of that itch, pointed at VALORANT, a tactical-shooter game.
+This elaborate project is my version of that itch, pointed at VALORANT, a tactical-shooter game.
 The whole thing is built around an engine that plays each match out round by round, the same way a real game unfolds, so that results come from _how_ a match is played rather than a coin flip on team rating.

 That one decision shapes everything else.
 Because matches are simulated in detail, economy matters, agent picks matter, who your in-game leader is matters, and a worse team on a good day can take down a favorite.
 The front office (drafting, trading, developing players) then sits on top of a simulation that actually rewards good roster-building over a season.

-## How a match plays out
+## How A Match Plays Out

 A match is a series of maps, and each map is a series of rounds.
 Every round, the engine works through what really decides a VALORANT round: